 There’s plenty of communal space, including a large sitting room overlooking the garden, a dining room (with space to sit 16) and a large kitchen with both electric oven and hob, and an Aga.
 The kitchen also has a table that comfortably sits 16.
 The large entrance hall doubles as a playroom, and there’s a big games table with a roulette wheel.

 Outside, the garden is very private and sheltered, ideal for small children.
-There’s a good-sized lawn for summer games, and also an eight-seat hot tub, a fire-pit and a BBQ.
+There’s a good-sized lawn for summer games, an eight-seat hot tub (at additional cost), a fire-pit and a BBQ.

 Edmund’s Choice of Extraordinary Feature